Go go

 Recipe Notes and Tips

-- Use a sturdy pasta shape, such as ziti or rigatoni, that can hold up to the hearty meat sauce and won’t get mushy.
+- I prefer using a sturdy pasta shape, like elbow, ziti, rigatoni, or wide egg noodles.
+These hold up well to the hearty meat sauce and won’t get mushy during cooking.

 - Use a high-quality tomato sauce and diced tomatoes without added sugar or preservatives.
 Look for canned tomatoes that only list tomatoes and salt in the ingredients.

-- Bake the casserole until the cheese on top is melted and bubbly and the edges are slightly crispy.
-This will give it the perfect texture and flavor.
+- I Bake the casserole until the cheese on top is melted and bubbly and the edges are slightly crispy.

 - Allow the casserole to cool for a few minutes before serving to allow the flavors to meld together.
 This will also prevent the sauce from being runny.

 Johnny Marzetti is such a complete, full and satisfying meal by itself.
-That being said, if you want something fresh and green to go with your meal, it’s hard to beat a classic Caesar Salad.
+That being said, I some times serve it with some green salad, it’s hard to beat a classic Caesar Salad.

 Some other great options are Roasted Broccoli, Roasted Asparagus, and Green Beans Almondine.